NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

 1. The above execution creates 2 files.
 Find them and explain what they contain.
-2. A particularly nitpicky reviewer of the paper in which we included this plot asks that the bars can't be blue but have to be green instead.
+2. A particularly nit-picky reviewer of the paper in which we included this plot asks that the bars can't be blue but have to be green instead.
 What does it take to change the figure?

+#### Scripting combining and subsetting data in SQL

-Now suppose that the data isn't already all neatly packaged up in a single file.
-Supppose, for example, we now want to aggregate weights by genus, not by species.
+Suppose that the data isn't already all neatly packaged up in a single file.
+Suppose, for example, we now want to aggregate weights by genus, not by species.
 This information isn't in a single CSV file
 - we need to join (recombine) data first.
 We have learned in the SQL section how to do this relatively easily by pulling the data into a